The skincare and personal care worlds are plagued with buzzwords, terms and ingredients that are widely used… and widely misunderstood.

-It's also important to note that Papaya & Piña also contains Vitamin C and not all Vitamin C is manufactured the same.
-We don't use ascorbic acid, we use Vitamin C derived from cellular walls of the Lulo fruit.
+It's also important to note that our Revitalizing Face Serum also contains Vitamin C and not all Vitamin C is manufactured the same.
+We don't use ascorbic acid; we use Vitamin C derived from the cellular walls of the Lulo fruit.
 Natural vitamin C also contains additional phytonutrients that are beneficial for the skin.
 Synthetic vitamin C, like ascorbic acid, is made in the lab and usually from ingredients like corn syrup and processed with chemicals like acetone, yes… acetone as in chemical nail polish remover… Yikes!

 It's hard to explain what a peptide is without getting into scientific terms, but simply put, peptides are made up of amino acids, which are the building blocks of proteins.

-In skincare, peptides are used to help reinforce proteins that are naturally occurring in the skin, they help rebuild and maintaining proteins like collagen, elastin, and keratin.
-Different types of peptides have different effects, from smoothing wrinkles to repairing skin’s texture, tone, and firmness.
+In skincare, peptides are used to help reinforce proteins that are naturally occurring in the skin, they help rebuild and maintain proteins like collagen, elastin, and keratin.
+Different peptides have different effects, from smoothing wrinkles to repairing skin's texture, tone, and firmness.

 This is one category of skin care ingredients you can never have too much of!
 Antioxidants defend your skin against pollution and environmental damage and work in the deep layers of the skin to improve its texture.

 An antioxidant is a molecule that stops the oxidation of other molecules.
 Oxidation is a chemical reaction that produces free radicals and leads to cell damage and premature aging.